karbomusic/TCPThing/README.md

 # TCPThing

 This app is for testing various TCP connections and socket options and/or various TCP connection based testing.
-Right now only TCP keep-alive (in minutes) is configurable by passing via comand line arguments.
+Currently only the TCP keep-alive socket option (in minutes) is configurable via comand line arguments.
 It needs some refactoring and cleanup but it's something I modify as needed since it's just a test tool for corner-case issues.

 Ideally you can run as as a client on machine A and a server (listener) on machine B, or the same machine for that matter and connect client to server.
 Set server or client behavior by modifying the 3rd argument (1=server or 0=client).
 Or you can just use a single instance as a client to connect to the endpoint of your choice.
 You could also run it as a server, then connnect from another endpoint using telnet.
 TCPThing will attempt to perform a DNS lookup if a hostname is provided instead of an IP address.